llm-bible/llm-bible.github.io/_publications/bai2023schema.markdown

 bibkey: bai2023schema
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.14336"}
-tags: ['Efficiency And Optimization', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Efficiency And Optimization', 'Reinforcement Learning', 'Tools']
 ---
 In this paper, we explore the question of whether large language models can support cost-efficient information extraction from tables.
 We introduce